billdirks/billdirks.github.io/README.md

 rsync -avu output/ ../docs
 ```

-Then make a PR and it will publish.
+Then make a PR, merge it into the `publish` branch, and it will publish.